erober416/lsystem-viewer/README.md

 $ sbt run
 ```
 # Viewing your first L-System
 When launching the software the GUI will at first display several buttons.
 The quickest way to get started with rendering is pressing ```choose file``` option and navigating to the ```examples``` directory.
+Several example L-System specification files are within.
+These are mostly classic examples from *Algorithmic Beauty of Plants*.
 # Controls
 * Use <kbd>→</kbd> to rotate camera clockwise around z-axis
 * Use <kbd>←</kbd> to rotate camera counter-clockwise around z-axis